 The party system of the competitive era had three major and a handful of small opportunistic parties.
 Majors included the PAN, the PRI, and a left-of-center Democratic Revolution Party (PRD).
 Local competition was generally between the PRI and another major.
 The PRI retained strongholds from its hegemonic era in towns and smaller cities, but neither party had particularly strong ties to social groups (Moreno 2009).
 Parties would rebuild clientelistic coalitions from near scratch at every electoral campaign (Díaz Cayeros et al. 2016).

 The three-plus party system came crashing down in the critical election of 2018.
 After decades of infighting the left split.
 The faction loyal to Andrés Manuel López Obrador, known as AMLO, successfully launched the National Regeneration Movement (Morena), a new party, overcoming redoubtable entry barriers.
 This feat paved his way to victory in the presidential race by a landslide.
-Riding AMLO’s coattails, Morena won a majority in Congress—51 per cent of Cámara seats.
-A constant feature of the party system that inaugurated the competitive era was that major parties jointly commanded about 85 per cent of deputies, like they did in the 60th and 62nd terms.
+Riding AMLO’s coattails, Morena won a majority in Congress—51 percent of Cámara seats.
+A constant feature of the party system that inaugurated the competitive era was that major parties jointly commanded about 85 percent of deputies, like they did in the 60th and 62nd terms.
 Majors lost two-thirds of their joint size in the formidable Morena swing.
-Inclusion of the incomplete 64th Legislature (data runs up to June 30th, 2020 which marks the end of the second year) brings the single-party unified government to contrast with the other terms: a minority president in the 60th and an informal coalition with opportunistic parties in the 62nd.
+Inclusion of the incomplete 64th Legislature (data runs up to June 30, 2020 which marks the end of the second year) brings the single-party unified government to contrast with the other terms: a minority president in the 60th and an informal coalition with opportunistic parties in the 62nd.

 Weak parties in the electorate lie in sharp contrast to strong legislative parties, which they draw from electoral rules.
-The formula is mixed member plurality—three-hundred deputies are elected every three years by first-past-the-post in single member districts (SMDs), two-hundred more by closed-list proportional representation (PR), all seats contested in races concurrent with the presidential election, then again at the presidential midterm (Weldon 2001).
+The formula is mixed-member plurality—300 deputies are elected every three years by first-past-the-post in single member districts (SMDs), 200 more by closed-list proportional representation (PR), all seats contested in races concurrent with the presidential election, then again at the presidential midterm (Weldon 2001).

 What gave leaders their centrality were two other key features.
 Single-term limits, which the constitution set on every elected officeholder, diverted all political ambition to the progressive format (Schlesinger 1966).
 And centralized ballot access gives national and state party leaders control of future political careers (Langston 2008).